masuma131/Analog-Circuit-Simulator/README.md

 ## Features

-- **Real-Time Simulation**: Simulates and visualizes voltage across resistors, capacitors, and inductors in an RLC circuit.
+- Simulates and visualizes voltage across resistors, capacitors, and inductors in an RLC circuit.
-- **Numerical Integration**: Uses **Euler's Method** to approximate differential equations governing circuit components.
+- Uses **Euler's Method** to approximate differential equations governing circuit components.
-- **Heuristic Optimization**: Implements a cost function to iteratively predict currents with minimal error.
+- Implements a cost function to iteratively predict currents with minimal error.
-- **Graphics Rendering**: Dynamic, color-coded visualizations for each circuit component using **OpenGL**.
+- Dynamic, color-coded visualizations for each circuit component using **OpenGL**.

 ## Technologies Used